HighDimensionalEconLab/DifferentiableStateSpaceModels.jl/README.md

 last_observable(p_d, noise, x_iv; m, p_f, T)
 ```

-And, as before, we can calculate gradients with respect to the underlying `p_d` parameters, but also with respect to the noise which will demonstrate a key benefit of these methods, as they can let us do a joint likelihood of the latent variables in cases where they cannot be easily marginalized out (e.g., non-gaussian or nonlinear).
+And, as before, we can calculate gradients with respect to the underlying `p_d` parameters, but also with respect to the noise which will demonstrate a key benefit of these methods, as they can let us do a joint likelihood of the latent variables in cases where they cannot be easily marginalized out (e.g., non-Gaussian or nonlinear).
 Note that the dimensionality of this gradient is over 100.

 ```julia
 gradient((p_d, noise, x_iv) -> last_observable(p_d, noise, x_iv; m, p_f, T), p_d, noise, x_iv)